ºÚÁϳԹÏ

 Toys which are broken or not age appropriate can be risky.

-• Check toys regularly to make sure theyre intact.
+• Check toys regularly to make sure they're intact.

 • Throw away toys which have become brittle or with sharp edges.